 Mohan tells us a story about the heavenly tree.
 Anyone who sits under this tree gets all their wishes granted.
 While a guy sits under this tree, he wishes to have a bag of gold coins.
 As he gets his wish granted, ecstasy and pleasure fill his mind for about five minutes.
-At about sixth minute, fear crepes in.
-As our friend realizes that he is all alone in the forest and thieves may come to take his treasure.
-Granted, thieves materialize and take his new-found fortune.
-As result, our five-minute millionaire becomes one depressed and angry dude.
-In the same way, our minds fluctuates without our knowledge as we continuously live our lives on autopilot with all these uncontrollable emotions.
+At about the sixth minute, fear creeps in.
+As our friend realizes that he is alone in the forest, thieves may come to take his treasure.
+Granted, thieves materialize and take his newfound fortune.
+As a result, our five-minute millionaire becomes one depressed and angry dude.
+In the same way, our minds fluctuate without our knowledge as we continuously live our lives on autopilot with all these uncontrollable emotions.

-On the other hand, yoga sutra offers a unique prospective on happiness.
+On the other hand, the yoga sutra offers a unique perspective on happiness.
 It guides us to attain a clear mind regardless of life’s circumstances.
 The text answers the most fundamental questions.
-These questions were answered by ancient yogis who by the means of deep meditation transcended the mind and contemplated the meaning.
-They understood the nature of the mind.
+These questions were answered by ancient yogis who, through deep meditation, transcended the mind and contemplated the meaning.
+As a result, they understood the nature of the mind.